unclebob/skillBoard/README.md

  * `PATN` The aircraft is within 2NM of the airport and is within 500' of pattern altitude.
  * `TAXI` The aircraft is within 2NM of the airport, is in ground mode, or is below 30' AGL, and has a ground speed between 2 and 25kts.
- * `RAMP` The aircraft is within 2NM of the airport, is in ground mode, or is below 30' AGL, and has a ground speed less than 2kts.
+ * `RAMP` The aircraft is withgit sin 2NM of the airport, is in ground mode, or is below 30' AGL, and has a ground speed less than 2kts.

 ### Status Lights